68% of children waiting over a year to access psychology services in Galway

 Deputy Farrell made her comments following a response to a Parliamentary Question tabled by Sinn Féin spokesperson on mental health Sorca Clarke.

-“The figures reveal that 29,201 children and young people were waiting for primary care psychology services nationally at the end of January 2026.
-With 16,804 waiting a year or longer to be seen,” said Ms Farrell.
+“The figures reveal that 29,201 children and young people were waiting for primary care psychology services nationally at the end of January 2026, with 16,804 waiting a year or longer to be seen,” said Ms Farrell.

 “This includes many students who cannot access the mental health services they need,” said Ms. Farrell.
 “This government has let waiting lists continue to spiral while students continue to struggle.”